hyunsupul/aesop-core/README.txt

 == Changelog ==

+= 1.5.1 =
+* FIX - Massive codebase overhaul bringing Aesop Story Engine close to WordPress VIP plugin standards
+* FIX - Combed through the codebase and removed all unused vars and updated php docs per Scrutinizer
+* FIX - Undefined $classes variable in Quote component
+* FIX - Fixed an issue with the Parallax component where the height would sometimes not be calculated correctly
+* FIX - Added additional logic to the Mapbox upgrade process sent with 1.5 to check for an empty value to ensure better upgrade notifications
+* FIX - Fixed the welcome page on plugin activation not firing correctly
+* ADDED - Added headings to the aesop_component_media_filter

 = 1.5 =
 * NEW - Welcome screen on plugin activation
 * NEW - New "Type" option for Quote Component which allows the quote to be displayed as a standard pull quote